rollerworks/search/UPGRADE-2.0.md

  * The `precession` option was removed, this is now based of the currency information.

  * The `increase_by` option was added to configure with simple-values to range optimization.

+**Note:** The MoneyPHP library is not installed by default, install the "moneyphp/money" package with Composer to use the `MoneyType`: `composer install moneyphp/money`.

 ## Field